Top 14 Venture Capital Firms Investing in Cloud Infrastructure Startups

 Image of Founders.ai - Top VCs in Cloud Infrastructure

 Founders.ai is a venture capital firm based in Mountain View that invests in pre-seed and seed startups.
-They focus on companies using AI and data to transform enterprise operations.
+They focus on companies using AI and data to build new solutions for the enterprise market.

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture

-• Industries of focus: Artificial Intelligence (AI), Cloud Infrastructure, Enterprise Software, Cyber Security
+• Industries of focus: Enterprise Software, AI, Data Analytics, Cloud Infrastructure, Cyber Security

 • Geographical presence: Mountain View, California